 So I named my sword polishing work "Summerchild".
 In honor of my wife, in honor of my youth, but also to see just how many people would even notice what it meant...
 Which just goes to show how good the original advice was about needing "appropriate" kanji as an artname of sorts.

-I hate e-mail -- I want to call.
+If you hate e-mail -- call.

 To call me, I have Google Voice.
 If you'd like to call me, click the icon below.
 Enter your name and your phone number.
 Google voice will then call you.
 Answer your phone as normal and Google will automatically connect you directly to my voice mail.